JialinC/GitHub-Mole/README.md

 QueryNodePaginator is a specialized QueryNode for paginated requests.
 Query represents a terminal query node that can be executed.
 PaginatedQuery represents a terminal query node designed for paginated requests.
+* You can find more information about GitHub GraphQL API here: [GitHub GraphQL API documentation](https://docs.github.com/en/graphql)
+* You can use GitHub GraphQL Explorer to try out queries: [GitHub GraphQL API Explorer](https://docs.github.com/en/graphql/overview/explorer)

 <span style="font-size: larger;">QueryNode Objects</span>

-The QueryNode class  this code provides a framework for constructing GraphQL queries using Python classes.
+The QueryNode class provides a framework for constructing GraphQL queries using Python classes.
 It allows for building complex queries with nested fields and supports pagination for paginated requests.

 `class QueryNode(name, fields, args)`